airinghost/hugo-theme-icarus-lite/README.md

 # Icarus-Lite

 This is an one-column and card-style Hugo theme based on the Hexo theme [Icarus](https://github.com/ppoffice/hexo-theme-icarus).

-## Documentation
+## 1. Documentation

-No Docs.
+No Docs now.

 Please don't hesitate to start a discussion in this repo if any questions or problems.

+Issues also welcomed if any bugs found.

-## Tips
+## 2. Tips

+### 2.1 Front Matter

-Set `hidden: true`(YAML) / `hidden = true`(TOML) at `Front Matter` to hide it from the Homepage view (i.e. posts using index template).
+Set `hidden: true` (YAML) / `hidden = true` (TOML) to hide the file from the index (homepage) view (i.e. posts using index template).

-Set `date_hidden: true` to remove the date text and its structure from the top left-hand of the article card in index or list views.
+Set `date_hidden: true` to remove the date text & structure from the top left-hand of the article card in index or list views.

-Set `link_go: http://example.com` and `link_txt: ButtonText` to add a Button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.
+Set `link_go: http://example.com` and `link_txt: customText` to add a button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.

+Set `read_more_txt: customText` to overwrite the text for read-more button in Site Config - Params.

+### 2.2 Body Text

 Insert `<!--more-->` manually to your post or page file and it would look better.
 Or Set `summaryLength: 1000` or more in Site Config and then insert `<!--more-->` at the end of the `.md` file if you would not like to make a summary of your posts or pages.

-...

-## Acknowledgments
+## 3. Acknowledgments

 PPOffice's awesome work on building such a beautiful theme for Hexo.